sheamus-hei/lyrical/readme.md

 ### Tuesday
 * Successfully displaying lyrics on the React front end
+* Wrote models for User, Poem, and Lyrics
+* Started to implement flask auth
+* Wrote React Components for auth on front end

 ### TO DO:

-* write backend models & routes
+* write backend crud
 * implement auth back end
 * import Mern Auth to front end
 * display poems, profile on front end